xut345/MessangerPigeon/README.md

 # run all tests
 npm test

+# create a new vue project in directory (for your reference, already done for project)
+vue init webpack my-project

 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).